frederic-perez/AmE-dictionary/data/dictionary.md

 __Godzilla__ _n_ /GOD/guhd-zil-uh/ __1__ Someone or something of enormous size. __2__ Someone or something fierce, frightening, monstrous, etc.
 __gofer__ _n_ _slang_
 __goggle__ _v_ Look with amazement; look stupidly. _Syn_ gape, gawk, gawp _He goggled at her in astonishment._
+__going-over__ _n_ A severe scolding. _Syn_ castigation, bawling out, chewing out, dressing down, upbraiding, earful _When he was caught chewing gum in class, he knew he would have to endure a going-over from the teacher._
 __Gold Coast__ _n_ _(Chicago)_ _Gold Coast neighborhood._
 __gold digger__ _n_ _informal_ A woman who has relationships with rich men so that they will give her money.
 __gold panner__ _n_ A miner who digs or pans for gold in a gold field.